 Lee holds a Bachelor’s in Electrical Engineering specializing in Computer Architecture and a Master’s in Computer Science specializing in Databases, both from Stanford University.

 Patrick Lightbody is the founder of BrowserMob, a cutting edge load testing and website monitoring provider, which is now a part of Neustar.
 He also founded HostedQA, an automated web testing platform.
 He is an avid open source contributor, proving his passion by founding OpenQA, creating Selenium Remote Control and co-creating Struts 2.
 Patrick is currently Director of Product Management at Neustar.

 VP of Service Engineering at Yahoo!

-Ludin received his degree from the University of California at San Diego in Computer Music where his coding abilities were used in writing C programs to create experimental music.
-We are all grateful for his decision to use his technical and management skill in a more aesthetically pleasing field of making the web a faster and safer realm for...
-Read More.
+Stephen Ludin is a chief architect for Akamai’s Web Experience group.
+He currently heads the company’s Foundry team—a small group dedicated to innovating on the edge of technology.
+Stephen’s primary focus has been on projects related to the core proxy technology that is responsible for routing, accelerating, and securing Akamai’s traffic.
+Stephen received his degree from the University of California at San Diego in computer music, where his coding abilities were used in writing C programs to create experimental music.
+We are all grateful for his decision to use his technical and management skill in the more aesthetically pleasing field of making the Web a faster and safer realm for commerce and communications.

 Kate Matsudaira fills the role as Vice President of Engineering at SEOmoz where she is responsible for managing the core technology team.
 Prior to SEOmoz, she filled the role of VP Engineering at another startup, Delve Networks (acquired by Limelight).
 At Delve she helped create and monetize a very large distributed system used for online video delivery and video search.
 Prior to that she worked in at other leading technology companies like Amazon.com, Microsoft, and Sun Microsystems.